 And this is going to sound cliched but when I woke up the next morning I already felt like a different person.

 Over the next three months I continued to feel better but it wasn’t until I happened to see a recent picture of me next to a picture from a few months ago in a Facebook album that it I realized just how shitty I had felt and how shitty I looked this past year.
-Granted in the pictures below I’m making a fishy face on the left side and a pissed off face at Eion on the right side and the lighting doesn’t match but I think you can still see that I look a lot healthier on the right.
-I couldn’t believe it.

-I’m not completely fixed–I still get tired and I still have the occational arrhythmia–but I’m feeling so much better and most importantly I’m writing a lot more efficiently since I’m not fighting to stay awake all the time.
+I’m not completely fixed–I still get tired and I still have the occasional arrhythmia–but I’m feeling so much better and most importantly I’m writing a lot more efficiently since I’m not fighting to stay awake all the time.
 That right there is worth choking down some horse pills every morning.